Constraints on the Primordial Curvature Power Spectrum by Pulsar Timing Array Data: A Polynomial Parameterization Approach: Methodology and Results

 where $\Lambda$ denotes all the parameters in the parameterization given by Eq. \eqref{pr:para}, and the prior for the parameters are listed in Table \ref{Tab:prior}.
 The function $\mathcal{U}$ denotes the uniform distribution.
+In this study, we incorporate constraints stemming from baryon acoustic oscillation and cosmic microwave background (CMB) data~\cite{Planck:2018vyg}.
+Specifically, we impose a restriction on the integrated energy-density fraction, given by $\int_{k_{\min }}^{\infty} h^2 \Omega_{\mathrm{GW}, 0}(k), d\ln k\lesssim 2.9 \times 10^{-7}$~\cite{Clarke:2020bil}, where $h = H_0 / ( 100 \mathrm{km}, \mathrm{s}^{-1}, \mathrm{Mpc}^{-1})=0.674$~\cite{Planck:2018vyg} is the dimensionless Hubble constant.
 The posterior distributions of the parameters in the parameterization \eqref{pr:para} are displayed in Figure \ref{fig:free_Pk}, and the maximum posterior values, 1-$\sigma$ credible interval bounds of posteriors are listed in Table \ref{Tab:prior}.
-The maximum posterior of the peak scale is $ k_p = 2.4\times ^{8} \mathrm{Mpc}^{-1}$, which is consistent with the Gauss model given in the NANOGrav paper \cite{NANOGrav:2023hvm}.
+The maximum posterior of the peak scale is $ k_p = 5.6 \times 10^{7} \mathrm{Mpc}^{-1}$, which is consistent with the Gauss model given in the NANOGrav paper \cite{NANOGrav:2023hvm}.

 By choosing the values in the 1-$\sigma$ credible interval bounds of the parameters listed in Table \ref{Tab:prior}, we calculate the primordial curvature power spectrum shown in Figure \ref{fig:pr} and denoted by the red line; the corresponding SIGW are displayed in the Figure \ref{fig:gw} and denoted by the blue line.
 Figure \ref{fig:gw} shows that the energy density of the SIGWs is consistent with the NANOGrav 15-yrs data set.